Spatial-Data-Science-and-GEO-AI-Lab/GreenExp_R/README.md

 ```
-In the Figure below, we can find the Output after running the green_cover_streets function and a plot corresponding to the results.Here 0 values indicates no greenery within the buffer around the street, 100 indicates 100% presence of greenery within the given buffer zone around the street segment.
+In the Figure below, we can find the Output after running the green_cover_streets function and a plot corresponding to the results.
+Here 0 values indicates no greenery within the buffer around the street, 100 indicates 100% presence of greenery within the given buffer zone around the street segment.
 We can change the background map to explore why some streets has high green coverage where others do not.
 Also on the interactive map we can click of each line to see what land cover type (i.e., tree, grass, shrub) contributes to overall green coverage.
 It also shows the presence of other land cover such as Cropland, which has not been considered for overall green coverage calculation.

 <img src="man/figures/1_Green_streets.png" alt="Image" width="1000" />